-If you choose a plan with a monthly premium, you have two options for paying it.
+If you choose a plan with a monthly premium, you have three options for paying it.
 Choose the one that works best for you.

 - Automatic deduction from Social Security or Railroad Retirement Board (RRB) benefit check1 - You can choose to have your monthly premium payments automatically deducted from your Social Security or RRB benefit check.
 Automatic deduction from your Social Security/RRB benefit check is easy and convenient.

 - Automatic deduction from checking account - You can choose to have your monthly premium payments automatically deducted from your checking account using the Electronic Funds Transfer (EFT) process.
 EFT is safe, convenient and saves you money on postage.